 They’ll be off in a flash with this great scooter from Micro Kickboard.
 To steer, they simply lean from side to side, and their body weight propels them where they want to go.
 Polyurethane wheels and a flexible fiberglass-reinforced deck ensure a smooth ride.
-It’s recommended for kids ages 5 to 12 and up to 150 pounds, so it’s not one they’re going to outgrow anytime soon.
+It’s recommended for kids ages 5 to 12, up to 110 pounds, so it’s not one they’re going to outgrow anytime soon.
 Rather, it’s a gift that will give them years of active fun.
-With eight fun colors to choose from, including Caribbean Blue to Shocking Pink, this scooter gets high marks all around for stability and a great overall ride.
+With eight fun colors to choose from, from Caribbean Blue to pink, this scooter gets high marks all around for stability and a great overall ride.

 School Memory Book

 This keepsake scrapbook provides a sweet way to start collecting school memories and keep them all in one special place.
-It starts with preschool and goes all the way through high school with pages for each year to record special events.
+It starts with preschool and goes through high school (up to 12th grade) with pages for you to record special events for each year.
 There are areas to post pictures and pockets to hold certificates, artwork, and other mementos you'll want to save throughout the years.
 There are 34 pages in all, which come in a spiral-bound, hardcover book that’s filled with bright illustrations.
 It’s a gift they’ll reach for time and again over the years, and in the blink of an eye, it will be filled up.

 Janod Penguin Money Saving Coin STEM Bank

-Start those financial lessons and money-saving skills early with the help of this adorable penguin coin bank.
+Start those financial lessons and money-saving skills early with the help of this adorable penguin piggy bank.
 Kids can use their counting skills with every deposit into the bank.
-It’s made of durable wood and the rubber stopper on the bottom makes it easy for kids to remove their hard earned money.
+It’s made of durable wood, and the rubber stopper on the bottom makes it easy for kids to remove their hard-earned money.
 The adorable design will look great on a dresser or in their play area.

 Kindergarten, Here I Come!

-Books always make meaningful gifts, and this one is particularly perfect for preschool graduates as it gets them excited for the next big step—kindergarten!
+Books always make meaningful gifts, and this one is particularly perfect for preschool graduates as it gets them excited for the next big step—kindergarten.
 It’s great for easing jitters and introducing them to just what they can expect as they move on to “big-kid” school.
-From the first day in a new school to the 100th day of school celebration, the book walks kids through many of the common events that kindergarteners experience.
+From their first day in a new school to graduation, the book walks kids through many common events kindergarteners experience.
 Told with a funny, rhyming poem accompanied by colorful illustrations, this is one that kids are going to want to read again and again.

 Osmo Genius Kit

-This is a toy that kids will love and parents will appreciate for the educational component.
-The Little Genius Starter Kit is compatible with an iPad (not included) and has four games that teach kids letters, drawing, social skills, and problem solving.
-The kit is easy to operate and no wifi connection is required.
+Kids will love this toy, and parents will appreciate its educational component.
+The Genius Starter Kit is compatible with an iPad (not included) and has five games that teach kids letters, drawing, social skills, and problem-solving.
+The kit is easy to operate, and no Wi-Fi connection is required.

 KidKraft Farm to Table Play Kitchen Set

 Kids will enjoy hours of play with this 18-piece play kitchen set.
-It includes pretty much everything, like an ice maker, menu chalkboard, farmhouse sink, and more.
-The stovetop glows red when in use and the planter boxes include carrots and onions, which the kids can pretend chop.
+It includes pretty much everything, like a refrigerator with an ice maker that dispenses pretend cubes, a chalkboard to display the daily menu, a farmhouse sink with running water sounds, and more.
+The stovetop glows red when in use, and the planter boxes include carrots and purple onions, which the kids can pretend to chop.

 Banzai Splash 'N Blast Kids Outdoor Backyard Inflatable Water Slide Park

 For some fun in the sun, this inflatable water park slide is something the entire family can enjoy.
-It measures 12 x 10 x 8.5 feet and inflates in less than 2 minutes (it comes with a pump).
+It measures 12 x 10 x 8.5 feet and inflates in less than two minutes (it comes with a blower motor).
 In addition to the water slide, there’s a basketball hoop, water cannon, climbing wall, and a shallow splash pool when they just want to cool off after playing.
-This is suitable for kids ages 5-12.
+This is suitable for kids ages 5 to 12.

 Kinetic Sand Moldable Sensory Play Sand

-For an affordable way to keep kids engaged and using their creativity, this 2-pound bag of kinetic sand is a winner.
-Unlike normal sand, this is easy to shape and mold, so kids can create imaginative designs.
-The bag is resealable and you don’t have to worry about the sand drying out.
-Also, the sand sticks to itself (versus hands!) so clean up is a breeze.
-The colors range from blue to green to pink or sandy brown.
+For an affordable way to keep kids engaged and using their creativity, this 2-pound bag from Kinetic Sand is a winner.
+Unlike normal sand, this is easy to shape and mold for kids to create imaginative designs.
+The bag is resealable, and you don’t have to worry about the sand drying out.
+Also, the sand sticks to itself (versus your hands), so clean-up is a breeze.
+The colors range from blue and green to pink and beach.

 Educational Insights Design & Drill Bolt Buddies Recycling Truck

-Learning STEM skills is fun with the Educational Insights Bolt Buddies.
-It actually includes a working drill, which is child-safe, of course.
-Kids use the drill to build the truck and operate its arm lift.
-There’s also an eco-friendly component to the toy.
-The box it comes packaged it can actually be unfolded and used as a play set.
+Learning STEM skills is fun with the Educational Insights Design & Drill Bolt Buddies.
+It actually includes a child-safe power drill for kids to build a truck and operate its arm lift, as well as toy pet figurines.
+There’s also an eco-friendly component to this Pick-it-Up Truck.
+The box it comes packaged in can be unfolded and used as a play set.

 Why Trust The Spruce?

-This roundup was written by Patrice J. Williams, who has contributed gift guides to The Spruce since 2020.
-In addition to her work for The Spruce, she also writes product reviews for other outlets as well as appearing on-air for The Today Show and WEtv.
-She was the Savvy Shopper reporter for WPIX in New York City and loves helping her friends and family find unique, thoughtful, and wallet-friendly presents.
-This gift guide consists of well-researched, top-rated products that are fun but also educational for preschool graduates.
+This round-up was written by Patrice J. Williams, who has contributed gift guides to The Spruce since 2020.
+In addition to her work for The Spruce, she also writes product reviews for other outlets and appears on-air for "Today" and WE tv.
+She was the Savvy Shopper reporter for WPIX in New York City and loved helping her friends and family find unique, thoughtful, and wallet-friendly presents.
+This gift guide consists of well-researched, top-rated products that are fun and educational for preschoolers.